hipay/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 ##Purpose

-This document is designed to provide you details on how to integrate your business to the HiPay Fullservice TPP payment gateway.
+This document is designed to provide you details on how to integrate your business to the HiPay Enterprise TPP payment gateway.
 This document provides step-by-step instructions on how to simply and quickly get up and running with our services as well as detailed reference material.